pablode/guc/README.md

 guc is a glTF to [Universal Scene Description](https://github.com/PixarAnimationStudios/USD) (USD) converter.

-Unlike...
- - [gltf2usd](https://github.com/kcoley/gltf2usd), it aims to be more than a PoC
- - [usd_from_gltf](https://github.com/google/usd_from_gltf), it is not AR Quick Look centric
- - [Apple's USDZ Tools](https://developer.apple.com/augmented-reality/tools/), it is open-source and freely available

-guc furthermore supports near-lossless material translation via the [MaterialX](https://github.com/AcademySoftwareFoundation/MaterialX) standard.
+It aims to represent glTF assets a closely as possible within USD.
+To that end, it uses [MaterialX](https://github.com/AcademySoftwareFoundation/MaterialX) as a standard for material and look interchange.

-All glTF features except animation and skinning are implemented and get continuously tested in guc's [test suite](https://github.com/pablode/guc-tests).
+All glTF features with the exception of animation and skinning are implemented and get continuously tested in guc's [test suite](https://github.com/pablode/guc-tests).

 <p align="middle">
   <img width=360 src="preview_hdStorm.png" />
   <img width=360 src="preview_glTFSampleViewer.png" />
 </p>
 <p align="middle">
-  Wayfair's <a href="https://github.com/KhronosGroup/glTF-Sample-Models/tree/16e803435fca5b07dde3dbdc5bd0e9b8374b2750/2.0/IridescentDishWithOlives">Iridescent Dish with Olives</a> (<a href="https://creativecommons.org/licenses/by/4.0/">CC BY</a>) converted to USD+MaterialX with guc and rendered in hdStorm (left).
+  Wayfair's <a href="https://github.com/KhronosGroup/glTF-Sample-Models/tree/16e803435fca5b07dde3dbdc5bd0e9b8374b2750/2.0/IridescentDishWithOlives">Iridescent Dish with Olives</a> (<a href="https://creativecommons.org/licenses/by/4.0/">CC BY</a>) converted to USD+MaterialX with guc and rendered in Storm (left).
   The same model in Khronos's <a href="https://github.khronos.org/glTF-Sample-Viewer-Release/">glTF Sample Viewer</a> (right).
 </p>

 ### Build

-You need USD v24.03+ (e.g. <a href="https://github.com/PixarAnimationStudios/OpenUSD/releases/tag/v25.02">v25.02</a>) with MaterialX support enabled.
+You need USD v24.08+ (e.g. <a href="https://github.com/PixarAnimationStudios/OpenUSD/releases/tag/v25.08">v25.08</a>) with MaterialX support enabled.

 Do a recursive clone of the repository and set up a build folder:
 ```